anmolrbora/vehicle-licenseplate-detection/README.md

 1. numberplate
 2. car
 3. vehicle
+We created a dataset of 500 mixed images manually by using [LabelImg](https://github.com/tzutalin/labelImg).

-I have already trained the model with the help of [Custom Object Detection API Tutorial](https://pythonprogramming.net/custom-objects-tracking-tensorflow-object-detection-api-tutorial/).
+We have already trained the model with the help of [Custom Object Detection API Tutorial](https://pythonprogramming.net/custom-objects-tracking-tensorflow-object-detection-api-tutorial/).

 ## Run
 For detection in videos, run